ethereum/consensus-specs/tests/formats/transition/README.md

 Blocks are encoded as `SignedBeaconBlock`s from the relevant spec version as indicated by the `post_fork` and `fork_block` data in the `meta.yaml`.

-As blocks span fork boundaires, a `fork_block` number is given in the `meta.yaml` to help resolve which blocks belong to which fork.
+As blocks span fork boundaries, a `fork_block` number is given in the `meta.yaml` to help resolve which blocks belong to which fork.

 The `fork_block` is the index in the test data of the **last** block